Ognian Mikov: Hi Ned, thank you for accepting our invitation for speaking with us for all the readers of Ultimate Poker Coaching.

 Q: On the other hand, who was the player/players who gave you most headache during the tournament?

 A: I didn’t remember anyone that gave me any headaches.
-I don’t mean I outplayed every one- I mean – I played my game, I tried to adjust right and that’s it.
+I don’t mean I outplayed everyone- I mean – I played my game, I tried to adjust right and that’s it.

 Q: Did you have a plan before the start of the final table, any reads on the players?
 Were you happy with your seat?

-A: Nazza was most tough from final table and we were exactly across each other so I consider that as a good seat.
-I had ideas how to play against some of the players.
+A: Nazza was most tough from the final table and we were exactly across each other so I consider that as a good seat.
+I had ideas about how to play against some of the players.
 I had no plan – just to play good poker and be focused.

 Q: Do you often play tournaments outside your home country?
 What do you enjoy most during these trips?

-A: I play from time to time in my county, in Romania and in Barcelona.
+A: I play from time to time in my county, in Romania, and in Barcelona.
 I love travelling and friends that we are together.

 Q: What’s your biggest dream when it comes to poker?
 (Let’s see whether it will be the same as what most poker players dream for [including me] – winning WSOP ME)

 A: I don’t have dreams.
 I have goals.
-My goal is to win at least specific amount and then I have some other plans but it is too early to share them.
+My goal is to win at least a specific amount and then I have some other plans but it is too early to share them.